-At Delhi’s Shaheen Bagh, bulldozers ready to begin demolition drive
+Shaheen Bagh residents stage massive protest against demolition drive

 The Delhi Police will provide security to what the civic body describes as an “anti-encroachment” exercise.
 The drive was first planned on May 6 but could not be conducted as there were not enough police officials, according to NDTV.

-Visuals on social media showed officials and bulldozers at Shaheen Bagh, which was among the various sites in the national capital where the protests against the Citizenship Amendment Act were held.
+Residents of Shaheen Bagh sat on roads as part of the protest to stop the bulldozers from razing structures.

-Residents could be seen sitting on roads and protesting to stop the bulldozers from razing structures.
+Meanwhile, the Supreme Court has agreed to hear a plea filed by the the Communist Party of India (Marxist) against the demolition drive in Shaheen Bagh at 2 pm.

-The drive by the civic body began nearly two weeks after the North Delhi Municipal Corporation had razed shops and homes, mostly owned by Muslims, in the city’s Jahangirpuri area despite a stay order by the Supreme Court.
+Monday’s demolition drive by the civic body began nearly two weeks after the North Delhi Municipal Corporation had razed shops and homes, mostly owned by Muslims, in the city’s Jahangirpuri area despite a stay order by the Supreme Court.

 The Jahangirpuri demolitions were carried out on April 20, just four days after the locality was hit by communal violence.
 Eight policemen and a civilian were injured after a clash between members of Hindu and Muslim communities during a Hanuman Jayanti procession.